kredimx/react-assessment/README.md

     This is an example of how the app might look like, however, you can design it.
     ![Example](pomodoro-wireframe.svg)
 - As an active user I want to be able to write what task am I working on.
-- As an active user, If I want to close the window or tab, I want to see an alert preventing.
+- As an active user, If I want to close the window or tab, I want to see an alert preventing me, only if there is an active pomodoro.
 - As an active user I want to see all my completed pomodoros in a list.